 - Please stop into Programming Ops for those types of inquiries.

-Thank You for your attention and for your contribution to Otakon 2017!
-See you @ the CON!
+Thank You for your attention and for your contribution to Otakon 2023!
+See you at the CON!

 Otakon Programming Staff